 - a centre based day care service

 - a preschool

-To be eligible for either type of assistance, teachers must be normally resident in a very remote area during the period applied for (or temporarily located in a very remote area if temporarily employed).
+To be eligible for either type of assistance, teachers are required to be teaching face-to-face in a very remote area during the period applied for (or temporarily located in a very remote area if temporarily employed).
 Teachers must also have already completed their initial teacher education qualification for their eligibility to commence and have a HECS-HELP or FEE-HELP debt in relation to that qualification.

 The term ‘initial teacher education qualification’ refers to the first teacher education qualification obtained that satisfies the minimum academic requirements for registration as a teacher by an authority of a state or territory